smguilia/overview-1/quickstart-lite.md

 {: #explore-catalog}
 {: step}

-Explore the catalog for products that include free Lite service plans.
+Explore the catalog for products that include free Lite plans, which are structured as a free quota.
+You can work on your projects worry free, without the risk of generating an accidental bill.
+The quota might operate for a specific time period, for example a month, or on a one-off usage basis.

 1. Go to the [catalog](https://cloud.ibm.com/catalog){: external}.
 2. Select the **Lite** pricing plan option.